284247028/jangular/README.md

 This library can be used to render Angular 1.x templates on the server or command line.
-Note that only the Angular core directives which are used for initial page rendering are evaluated by Jangular.
+Note that only the Angular core directives which are used for initial page rendering are evaluated by Jangular ([see the list of directives supported](https://github.com/gethuman/jangular/tree/master/lib/directives)).
 If you have any custom directives, you simply need to make Jangular aware of them before you render.

 Note that this library is in beta and should not be used in production...yet.
 Pull